top of page

 Thainara Lima

-PhD Student in Byosistems Engineering
+PhD Student in Agriculture and Byosistems Engineering

 Mississippi State University